-Start off going wider than you think you want, because you can always trim it down to reach your desired thickness.
+Start off going wider than you think you want because you can always trim it down to reach your desired thickness.

 Top Tips For Shaved Head And Beard Maintenance

-It’s all well and good deciding that you’re going to go ahead with the combo look, but first you need to consider the long-term implications.
+It’s all well and good deciding that you’re going to go ahead with the combo look, but first, you need to consider the long-term implications.
 It might look great at first, but if you don’t care for it properly, you can end up stifling the whole effect.

 Read on to find out how to keep your look in tip-top condition.

 - Beard oil is an essential part of beard upkeep.
-This shaving balm from Acqua di Parma is non-greasy and helps stop your beard becoming unkempt by fighting away frizz.
-It also smells amazing, and you won’t even notice you’re wearing it once it’s on.
+This shaving balm from Acqua di Parma is non-greasy and helps stop your beard from becoming unkempt by fighting away frizz.
+It also smells fantastic, and you won’t even notice you’re wearing it once it’s on.
 Use it straight after you shave for a luxurious feel.

 - If you’re planning on growing a mustache, then you’ll need to take extra care to avoid any unwanted hairs getting caught in your razor blades.
 To do this, use a clean blade every time you shave, and try not to touch the area around your nose while you’re shaving.
 If you’re worried about accidentally touching your nose, you could opt for a safety razor instead.
 These razors are more expensive, but they offer greater protection.
 Try this pack to get you started.